 Ground meat (aka mince) is by definition "quick."
 While a lamb roast or cubed lamb benefits from slow cooking methods, it is not necessary with ground lamb.

-For people that turn up their noses at a lamb chop or a leg of lamb, I would suggest trying ground lamb in a casserole or stew.
+For people that turn up their noses at a lamb chop or a leg of lamb, I would suggest trying ground lamb in this couscous, these tacos or this chili.
 The gaminess is greatly reduced (I like gaminess okay?), and its bold flavors pair well with spices.

 Casseroles by definition are cooked somewhat slowly in an oven - as opposed to high heat searing or roasting.
 A casserole that is baked 25 minutes needs to have the ingredients at least partly broken down and cooked.